MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Results

 We compared report outputs on representative IU X-Ray and MIMIC-CXR studies (Figures \ref{fig:iu_casestudy} - \ref{fig:mimic_casestudy}).
 Both examples illustrate four dimensions that drive clinical utility: (i) polarity handling meaning whether the report states the presence or absence of important abnormalities accurately, (ii) handling of uncertainty where equivocal findings are expressed as suspicion rather than definite statements, (iii) the balance between omissions and hallucinations, avoiding both missing critical findings and introducing unsupported ones , and (iv) structural coherence where the report is organized in a clear radiology-style format that separates reasoning from conclusions.

-On IU X-Ray (Fig.\ref{fig:iu_casestudy}), the reference emphasizes normal lungs and pleura with a heart size at the upper limit of normal.
-MRG-R1’s think→report format yields concise itemized statements that preserve correct negatives (no pneumothorax/effusion/consolidation) and a near-normal cardiac size, aligning closely with the ground truth.
-Several baselines deviate from this: MedGemma-4B hallucinates cardiomegaly which is a polarity error, R2GenCMN also includes extraneous skeletal descriptions that are not central to the target findings, and instruction-tuned LVLMs (e.g., LLaVA-Med) generate fluent but generic prose that fail to specify required clinical elements.
+On IU X-Ray (Fig.\ref{fig:iu_casestudy}), the ground-truth report emphasizes normal lungs and pleura with a heart size at the upper limit of normal.
+MRG-R1 aligns most closely with this reference by preserving the correct polarity of the major findings, including clear lungs, no pleural effusion or pneumothorax, and no cardiomegaly.
+By contrast, the baselines show different error types: BioMedGPT is relatively fluent but generic and incomplete, R2GenCMN adds non-central skeletal findings, CheXagent under-describes the case, and HuatuoGPT-Vision introduces several unsupported abnormalities.

 On MIMIC-CXR (Fig.\ref{fig:mimic_casestudy}), the ground truth report documents cardiomegaly, pulmonary edema, and likely effusions as the abnormality.
-MRG-R1 captures all three abnormalities with consistent polarity, while CheXagent omitted effusion which is polarity inversion, R2GenCMN produced a more vague description of cardiac size that did not clearly reflect cardiomegaly.
-And BioMedGPT emphasizes line positions while missing pathology (omission).
-MedGemma-4B identified edema/cardiomegaly but was less reliable on effusion.
-These patterns are consistent with our quantitative CE results, showing fewer polarity errors and improved alignment with reference findings.
+MRG-R1 recovers all three abnormalities with the correct polarity.
+By contrast, the baselines exhibit different failure modes: BioMedGPT emphasizes device position while omitting the principal pathology; R2GenCMN gives a less specific description of cardiac enlargement and pleural abnormality; CheXagent captures edema but incorrectly negates pleural effusion; and HuatuoGPT-Vision misses the pleural fluid finding and also states that the cardiac silhouette is normal in size.
+Overall, MRG-R1 aligns most closely with the reference report in this case.